Shannon Review

 cancel Cons

-• The product is easiest to justify for mature AppSec teams, which means smaller teams may admire the idea more than they actually operationalize it.
+• The product is easiest to justify for mature AppSec teams.

 Should you use it?